Alinahuda/Coronavirus-EDA/README.md

 3. Latest number of affected cases
 4. Changes in the spread overtime between china and other countries
 5. Number of countries most affected by the virus

+## Rendering the Jupyter Notebook
+As the graphs are plotted in  plotly, the graphs are not rendered in the gihub page.
+After uploading the notebook in github copy the URL of the file and paste it in [nbviewer](https://nbviewer.jupyter.org/).
+This renders the plotly graphs.
+Find the complete output of the graphs [here](https://nbviewer.jupyter.org/github/Alinahuda/Coronavirus-EDA/blob/master/coronavirus.ipynb)